IRFL: Image Recognition of Figurative Language: Experiments

 \subsection{Generative Models Analysis}

-To examine whether generative models can generate figurative images, we sampled 15 idioms from the IRFL dataset and experimented with the idioms and their definitions as input to Dall E and Stable Diffusion.
-We annotated $345$ generated images and found that generative models failed to generate figurative images for given idioms but instead generated literal images.
-When provided with the definitions as input, the models succeeded in creating figurative images to some extent.
-Statistics on the generated images and the matching IRFL images can be seen in Table \ref{tab:generative-models-statistics}.\\
+In our work so far, we focused on finding existing images matching a figurative expression.
+We now explore the question of whether generative models can \emph{generate} figurative images.
+We sampled $15$ idioms from the IRFL dataset and experimented with the idioms and their definitions as input to Dall-E \cite{ramesh2021zero} and Stable Diffusion \cite{rombach2022high}.
+We annotated $345$ generated images and found that generative models failed to generate figurative images for given idioms, generating literal images instead.
+When provided with the definitions as input, the models had some more success in creating figurative images.
+Statistics on the generated images can be seen in Table \ref{tab:generative-models-statistics}.
+We also included the percentage of images from each category found by our pipeline.

-The experiment results show that our pipeline extracted more Figurative, Figurative literal, and Caption images and fewer None images than the generative models.
-Future work might focus on the quality of generative models' figurative images and the emotions they evoke.
+The results show that our pipeline extracted more Figurative, Figurative+Literal, and Literal images and fewer None images than the generative models managed to generate.